Tiffany678/API-Test-Automation-with-Postman/README.md

 # Setup

 Before writing our test case, we will first create a collection and environments.
 Within the collection and environment, we will define a set of variables and use them throughout the test cases.
-This approach helps organize and group API requests across different environments, such as development and quality assurance (QA), making the testing process more efficient and scalable..
+This approach helps organize and group API requests across different environments, such as development and quality assurance (QA), making the testing process more efficient and scalable.

 **Collection Setup**

 In Postman, variables created within a collection are available throughout that collection, effectively providing project-level scope.
 Postman uses key-value pairs to define variables, where each variable name represents a key and can be referenced using {{key}}.

 <img style="width:600px; height:450px;" src="https://github.com/Tiffany678/API-Test-Automation-with-Postman/blob/main/img/Collection_Creation.png" alt="Collection Creation" />

 **Next**, we will create variables such as userName and password in the Variables tab and reuse them for authentication and the test scripts.